 2.4.
-Deconvolution Using a Perfect Physical Map
+Deconvolution using a perfect physical map

-As said, although it is not realistic to assume to have a perfect or near perfect physical map, this variation of the problem allows us to establish the limits of how many assignment we can correctly deconvolute from the hybridization data.
+As said, although it is not realistic to assume to have a perfect or near-perfect physical map, this variation of the problem allows us to establish the limits of how many assignments we can correctly deconvolute from the hybridization data.
 This is particularly useful for simulations, to ensure that our algorithm can achieve good results if the input physical map is of good quality.

 If we are given a perfect (or near-perfect) physical map, the problem can be tackled from the "opposite" direction.
-Instead of trying to take advantage of the grouping of BACs into disjoint contigs, we partition each BAC into several pieces.
-We preprocess the physical maps as follows.
-We align the BACs along the chromosome according to their relative positions on the physical map.
-Then, starting from the 5' end, we cut the chromosome at each location where either a BAC starts or ends.
-This process breaks the genome into at most 2n fragments, where n is the total number of BACs.
-Each fragment is covered by one or more BACs, and some fragments may be covered by exactly the same set of BACs.
-In that latter case, only one fragment is kept while the others are removed.
-At the end of this preprocessing phase, a set of fragments is produced where each fragment is covered by a distinct set of overlapping BACs.
-Let Algorithm $MCSPCA(\mathbb{O}, \mathbb{C}, \mathbb{B}, \Omega)$
+Instead of trying to take advantage of the grouping of BAC clones into disjoint contigs, we partition each BAC into several pieces.
+We preprocess the physical map as follows.
+We align the BAC clones along the chromosome according to their relative positions on the physical map.
+Then, starting from the 5' end, we cut the chromosome at each location where a BAC either starts or ends.
+This process breaks the genome into at most 2n fragments, where n is the total number of BAC clones.
+Each fragment is covered by one or more BAC clones, and some fragments may be covered by exactly the same set of BAC clones.
+In the latter case, only one fragment is kept while the others are removed.
+At the end of this preprocessing phase, a set of fragments is produced where each fragment is covered by a distinct set of overlapping BAC clones.
+Let us denote the final set of fragments as $\mathbb{F}$ .
+Given a fragment $f \in \mathbb{F}$ and a BAC $b \in \mathbb{B}$ , we use $\mathbb{B}Fun(f)$ to denote the set of BAC clones that f is covered by, and use $\mathcal{F}(b)$ to denote the set of fragments that b covers.